Windsor Lane was launched by founder and designer Evan Wastell in 2017 however our story does not start there.

 THE ROAD TO AN ETHICAL & SUSTAINABLE FASHION INDUSTRY

 We firmly believe in a sustainable fashion industry that limits its impact on the environment and pays its workers a real living wage.

 One of the most sustainable things we can do as a fashion label is produce high quality and durable clothing from natural materials with a longer lifecycle.
 We are committed to providing this type of product to our consumers.

-We have a 100% natural fibre fabric policy and will not use synthetic fibre fabrics, such as polyester, or unnaturally occurring fibre fabrics, such as Viscose/Rayon.
-The higher energy and additional chemical processes required to manufacture these fabrics is one of the leading causes of the escalating carbon footprint of the fashion industry.
+Our preference is to use natural fibre fabrics as the higher energy and additional chemical processes required to manufacture synthetic fabrics is one of the leading causes of the escalating carbon footprint of the fashion industry.